scullxbones/akka-streams-preso/src/main/webapp/slides/abstract.md

 # What is this talk about?

-- Motivation
-  - Use cases
+- Use cases for akka streams

 - Reactive streams